9th8/up-to-date-real-world-haskell/19-error-handling.md

                 deriving (Eq, Show, Read, Typeable)
 ```

-By deriving the `Typeable` type class, we\'ve made this type available
+By deriving the `Typeable` type class, we've made this type available
 for dynamically typed programming.
 In order for GHC to automatically
 generate a `Typeable` instance, we had to enable the
 `DeriveDataTypeable` language extension[^5].

-Now, let\'s define a `catchSql` and a `handleSql` that can be used to
+Now, let's define a `catchSql` and a `handleSql` that can be used to
 catch an exception that is an `SqlError`.
 Note that the regular `catch`
 and `handle` functions cannot catch our `SqlError`, because it is not a
 type of `Exception`.